lxrswdd/Hi-Light/README.md

 ##  Quick Start
 ## Input Video specification

-The framework supports the Wan2.1 backbone supporting frame numbers of 49 and 81.
+The framework adopts the Wan2.1 backbone, supporting frame numbers of 49 and 81.

 ### 1. To split a long video into video segments of the desired number of frames and fps